astra-sim/astra-sim/inputs/system/README.md

 	dimension for the all-reduce pattern.
 Hence the number of physical dimension should be equal to the number of logical dimensions.
 The only exceptions are oneRing/oneDirect where we assume no matter how many physical dimensions we have, we create a one big logical ring/direct(AllToAll) topology where all NPUs are connected and perfrom a one phase ring/direct algorithm.
+	Note that oneRing and oneDirect is not available for Garnet Backend in this version.
 * **reduce-scatter-implementation:**: (Dimension0CollectiveAlg_Dimension1CollectiveAlg_...\_DimensionNCollectiveAlg)
 	* The same as "all-reduce-implementation:" but for reduce-scatter collective.
 	The available options (algorithms) are: ring, direct, oneRing, oneDirect.